 - your passport number

-- a statement of your reasons for needing an exemption, why it cannot be delayed, plus any supporting evidence such as medical letters
+- You will need a statement of your reasons for needing an exemption and why it cannot be delayed.

 For the best experience use a modern browser like Chrome, Edge, Firefox, Opera or Safari.